yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Appendix-A.md

   - [Task 11: Open port 1433 on SqlServer2008 VM network security group](#task-11-open-port-1433-on-sqlserver2008-vm-network-security-group)
   - [Task 12: Connect to SqlServer2008 VM](#task-12-connect-to-sqlserver2008-vm)

-> **IMPORTANT**: Many Azure resources require unique names.
+> **Important**: Many Azure resources require unique names.
 Throughout these steps you will see the word "SUFFIX" as part of resource names.
 You should replace this with your Microsoft alias, initials, or another value to ensure resources are uniquely named.

 ## Task 1: Create virtual network